NandiniDevLabs/git_basics_batch_09/README.md

-# batch-09-git-repo1
+# Git and GitHub basics
-This is first repo on Git and GitHub for batch 09.
+This repository will be used to explain Git and GitHub basics for Batch 09 students.